Back Pain Specialist Q&A

-Mobility can often be restricted by back pain and keep you from physical activity.
-That’s why at American Pain and Wellness we offer back pain treatments so you can get back to doing the things you love.
-Request an appointment online or visit our clinic today.
-We serve patients from Allen TX, Plano TX, Fairview TX, McKinney TX, Parker TX, Lucas TX, Murphy TX, Frisco TX, Richardson TX and Collin County TX.
+Mobility can often be restricted by back pain and keep you away from physical activity.
+That’s why at American Pain and Wellness we offer back pain treatments near Frisco, TX so you can get back to doing the things you love.
+We have convenient locations in Texas.
+For more information, please call us or schedule an online appointment.

 Which doctor should I see for back pain?